- What is a custom domain?

 - Frequently asked questions

 This document describes how to set up a custom domain with the PeopleGrove platform.
+Custom Domains allow you to personalize your site URL so that it is branded specifically to your institution.

 Examples of custom domains: